Zentraxius/week5project/README.md

 3. Click "Clone or download v" Download Zip
 4. Open .zip with program of choice (Winrar/7zip confirmed working)
 5. Extract folder to location of choice(such as desktop)
+6. Open with Visual Studio Code, and open terminal
+7. Run "npm install" without quotes, and then "npm build" without quotes, when npm install has finished.
-6. Run index.html with browser of choice, confirmed working on Firefox and Chrome.
+8. Run index.html with browser of choice, confirmed working on Firefox and Chrome.

 ## Known Bugs